emoon/minifb/README.md

  - Wayland (Linux) [there are some issues]
  - iOS (beta)
  - Android (beta)
+ - Web (WASM) (beta)

-MiniFB has been tested on Windows, Mac OS X, Linux, iOS and Android but may of course have trouble depending on your setup.
+MiniFB has been tested on Windows, Mac OS X, Linux, iOS, Android and web but may of course have trouble depending on your setup.
 Currently the code will not do any converting of data if not a proper 32-bit display can be created.

 # Features: